HazyResearch/deepdive/doc/labeling.md

 Note that Mindtagger currently does not help with the sampling part but only supports the labeling task for the precision/recall estimation.
 Therefore, producing the right samples for the correct estimation is a Mindtagger user's responsibility.

-## Use Case 1: Measuring Precision of the Spouse Example
+## Use case 1: Measuring precision of the spouse example

 In the following few steps, we explain how Mindtagger can help the user to perform a precision estimation task using the [spouse example in our tutorial](example-spouse.md).
 All commands and path names used in the rest of this section is consistent with the [code under `examples/spouse/`](../examples/spouse/).